 "re-iterate(d) that the transmission to the United Nations of information on South West Africa, in the form of an annual report or any other form, is on a voluntary basis and is for purposes of information only.
 They have on several occasions made it clear that they recognize no obligation to transmit this information to the United Nations, but in view of the wide-spread interest in the administration of the Territory, and in accordance with normal democratic practice, they are willing and anxious to make available to the world such facts and figures as are readily at their disposal ...
 The Union Government desire to recall that in offering to submit a report on South West Africa for the information of the United Nations, they did so on the basis of the provisions of Article 73 (e) of the Charter.
-This Article calls for 'statistical and other information on questions of policy.
+This Article calls for 'statistical and other information of a technical nature' and makes no reference to information on questions of policy.